himabindu-run/himabindu-run/README.md

 **Mainly fighting for productivity in this ball game ~sigh**
 - Learning how to learn:grey_exclamation:
 - Reading "Cateogry Theory for programmers" by Bartosz Milewski.
-- Learning about Databses and stuff.
+- Learning about Databases
+- Codingggggg

 ### We can talk about... :computer: